 In the spirit of research, a few of us recently sat down to taste through and compare/contrast all of Maker's Mark's current offerings.
-Because it honestly seemed like the right thing to do on a Friday afternoon and because Derby Day 2015 was rapidly approaching ...and because sometimes inspiration flow is intimately tied to bourbon flow.
+Because it honestly seemed like the right thing to do on a Friday afternoon and because Derby Day is rapidly approaching ...and because sometimes inspiration flow is intimately tied to bourbon flow.

 Whether you're partying down for Derby or simply enjoying some sunshine today, try one (or both) of the following mint juleps to get your weekend-spiration flowing!

 This julep comes from Kimberly Patton-Bragg of Three Muses in New Orleans.
 Her strawberry-kissed sipper is named for the city of Ponchatoula, Lousiana—the strawberry capital of the world.
 If you can't find Fraises Des Bois, Chambord will work as a fine substitution.
 Minty sweet and lightened with a bit of fruity tang, this julep makes the most of the 46's mild flavor and smooth versatility.

 4 fresh mint leaves, plus more for garnish

 1 strawberry, quartered, plus more for garnish

 1 1/2 ounces Maker's 46

 1.)
 Add syrup to a julep cup or high ball glass; muddle strawberry and mint leaves in syrup.
 Add crushed ice to glass.
 Combine the remaining ingredients in a separate glass, stirring.
 Pour bourbon mixture over the muddled mixture and ice; stir gently.
 Garnish with mint leaves and strawberries.

 A signature cocktail of Houston, Texas's Vallone's, this julep leans on the deep, oaky nuances of Maker's Cask Strength, accentuating the bourbon's depth with a simple syrup enhanced by dried fruit and walnuts.